High School Core Courses

 Students will have an understanding of our constitutional principles as it relates to executive, legislative, and judicial branches of government.
 Students study such topics as political parties, law, citizens’ liberties and responsibilities, federalism, media, and foreign affairs.

-American History
+American (US) History

 Students will, with appropriate textbook and supplemental readings in the form of documents and essays, provides both chronological and thematic coverage of American History.
 Emphasis is placed on political history, foreign affairs, and economic and social development, including literary and cultural history.